chefgs/cloud_init/README.md

 The inspec test will be run inside a AWS EC2 VM, triggered via Chef Test Kitchen.

 ## Pre-Requisites:
-AWS Cloud Account
+- AWS Cloud Account

-AWS (.pem) keypair should be pre-generated
+- AWS (.pem) keypair should be pre-generated and available already (Value to be used in kitchen.yml driver section)

 ## Workstation triggering the "Test Kitchen" should have following setup
 - Transfer the pem file into `~/.ssh path` (file should have 600 mode).